1FF/chat-ui/README.md

 ## **Methods**

-ChatbotConnect provides the following methods:
+ChatUi provides the following methods:

 *   **init(url, assistantConfig, customTheme, containerId)**: Initializes the chatbot with the specified configurations and elements.
 *   **closeWidget()**: Closes the chat widget.